MIT-PSFC/disruption-py/docs/faq.md

 DisruptionPy provides the [`disruption_py run evaluate`][disruption_py-run-evaluate] command to provide insight on the current accuracy of DisruptionPy methods.

 ### Why does DisruptionPy log `%MDSPLUS-E-ERROR` for all shots after a certain shot number? { .doc .doc-heading }
 You may have a corrupted shot inside of your request.
-Please try to remove the shot id for which the error first occurs from your `shot_ids_request` and run DisruptionPy again.
+Please try to remove the shot id for which the error first occurs from your `shotlist_request` and run DisruptionPy again.
 If the problem persists, please create an issue on the GitHub.

 ### Why does DisruptionPy continue to log `Processing result for shot: ***shot id***` after having retrieved all data? { .doc .doc-heading }